tricktux/pomodoro.vim/README.md

 to your `~/.vimrc`

 ### Bells and Whistles

 Notifications outside vim can be enabled through the option `g:pomodoro_notification_cmd`.
-For instance, to play a soundfile after each completed pomodoro or break, add something like
+For instance, to play a sound file after each completed pomodoro or break, add something like

 	let g:pomodoro_notification_cmd = "mpg123 -q ~/.vim/pomodoro-notification.mp3"